-The omnidirectional viewport SEI message specifies the coordinates of one or more regions of spherical-coordinate geometry, bounded by four great circles, corresponding to viewports recommended for display.
+The omnidirectional viewport SEI message specifies the coordinates of one or more regions of spherical-coordinate geometry, bounded by four great circles, corresponding to viewports recommended for display when the user does not have control of the viewing orientation or has released control of the viewing orientation.

+When an effectively applicable frame packing arrangement SEI message, as specified in clause D.3.41.1 or D.3.41.2, that applies to the picture is present, the information indicated by the omnidirectional viewport SEI message applies to both views.

 omni_viewport_id contains an identifying number that may be used to identify the purpose of the one or more recommended viewport regions.

-omni_viewport_id equal to 0 indicates that the recommended viewports are per director’s cut. omni_viewport_id equal to 1 indicates that the recommended viewports are most-viewed viewports by statistical measurements.
+omni_viewport_id equal to 0 indicates that the recommended viewports are per "director’s cut", i.e., a viewport suggested according to the creative intent of the content author or content provider. omni_viewport_id equal to 1 indicates that the recommended viewports are selected based on measurements of viewing statistics.

 Values of omni_viewport_id from 2 to 511, inclusive, may be used as determined by the application.
 Values of omni_viewport_id from 512 to 1023 are reserved for future use by ITU-T | ISO/IEC.
 Decoders encountering a value of omni_viewport_id in the range of 512 to 1023, inclusive, shall ignore it.